 The Iomorphic Architecture is an application architecture designed to be an alternative to MVC and Microservices.
 If you're tired of dealing with hard-to-change Monoliths or having debates about "how big should a Microservice be?", the Iomorphic Architecture gives you a way to seamlessly blend the best of both worlds so you can focus on your real problems.

 An architecture should provide the means for you to express a domain, and to wire domains together.
 Microservices, as an example, gives you a "Service" as the unit of modeling for a domain, while also coupling it to a networked HTTP call for wiring two domains together.
-This has one major problem, however, which is that HTTP as a communication technology imposes certain constraints in terms of size, which means that how you model your domains is being influenced (and even dictated) by how your domains communicate with each other.
+The main problem is that using HTTP as your exclusive communications technology strongly skews how you model your domains as a result of the technology choice for how your domains communicate with each other.

 The Iomorphic Architecture seeks to provide this functionality (expressing a domain, wiring domains together) while solving for two problems that will inevitably happen in every system: